-Because of the unprecedented disruption of COVID-19 for MIT’s Fall semester, significant changes have been made to the course reserves service to better support the largely online environment.
-Please find more information on these changes on this page and our guide to electronic resources general collection here.
+Because of the unprecedented disruption of COVID-19 for MIT's academic year, significant changes have been made to the course reserves service to better support the largely online environment.
+You'll find information on these changes here and in our Spring 2021- FAQ.

 Print reserves cannot be made available in an equitable or practical way due to a large percentage of the MIT community learning remotely, and a recommended 96-hour quarantine period for returned materials.
 The Libraries will provide electronic copies of Reserves materials whenever possible, and library staff are ready to assist you in finding alternatives.

-This is crucial for ensuring that all students have equitable access.
-We ask that faculty reconsider using textbooks; many, particularly from publishers such as Pearson, Cengage, and McGraw Hill, are not available for libraries to purchase as shareable e-copies.
-If, after exploring alternative options below, a class does require a textbook, faculty are asked to either submit a new request via the TIP form or through Faculty Enlight or cancel or update an existing request by emailing Libraries reserves staff and The COOP as early as possible.
+We ask Faculty to reconsider using textbooks to ensure equitable access for all students; many textbooks, particularly from publishers such as Pearson, Cengage, and McGraw Hill, are not available for libraries to purchase.
+If, after exploring alternative options below, a class does require a textbook, faculty are asked to either submit a new request via the TIP form or through Faculty Enlight, or cancel / update an existing request by emailing Libraries reserves staff and The COOP as early as possible.

-Faculty and their assistants can upload materials or link to them on their course management system (CMS) site for adding files and scans.
+Faculty and their assistants should upload materials or link to them on their course management system (CMS) site to provide persistent links to files and scans.

 Help with adding content: